 Then there are the volunteers, the people who give their time freely to keep properties open and help make visits special with their knowledge and passion.
 Many have been subject to irrelevant and politicised training, are treated less considerately and have had their autonomy undermined.
 It is no surprise that volunteer numbers have plummeted and many properties are partially closed as a result.

 Another problem is the skewing of AGM votes with the use of the Quick Vote.
-From next week those of us who are members of the National Trust will elect six members of the governing Council as well as the eighteen bodies which appoint the non-elected members.
-We will also be asked to vote on resolutions.
-The management of the National Trust will offer you the easy option of voting for all their choices, regardless of whether you have studied the options, by simply ticking the ‘Quick Vote’ box.
+In 2024 those of us who are members of the National Trust has the opportunity to elect six members of the governing Council as well as the eighteen bodies which appoint the non-elected members.
+We were asked to vote on resolutions.
+The management of the National Trust offered us the easy option of voting for all their choices, regardless of whether we have studied the options, by simply ticking the ‘Quick Vote’ box.
 The former Chairman of the National Trust Sir William Proby has described the use of the Quick Vote as ‘not credible’ and Lord Sumption has called it ‘a North Korean approach’.
-Please do not take the short cut, but take the time and carry out your responsibility thoroughly.
+Each year we ask members not to take the short cut, but take the time and carry out their responsibility thoroughly.
 All of us who are members need to put in the effort to give this beloved charity the best possible leadership and expertise.

 The Quick Vote block vote is dressed up as a convenient option for members, but in reality it skews the outcome of the vote dramatically by being the first and the easiest option on the ballot.
 Since it was introduced in 2022 no candidate who was not endorsed by the management has been elected to the Council.
-And to make an independent choice even more difficult, there could be as many as 167 candidates on the ballot.
-The choice will be between reading all their statements or just ticking that Quick Vote box.
-Most members will have to navigate this huge amount of material on a screen, as the paper booklet is now sent out on request only.
+And to make an independent choice even more difficult, in 2024 there were 127 candidates on the ballot.
+The choice was be between reading all their statements or just ticking that Quick Vote box.
+Most members had to navigate this huge amount of material on a screen, as the paper booklet is now sent out on request only.

-This is why we have put forward the members’ resolution below calling for a vote on the further use of the Quick Vote which does not use the Quick Vote.
-You will not see our resolution on the ballot, because the hierarchy of the National Trust has rejected it without any discussion.
-Last year our resolution to abolish the Quick Vote came close to passing even though, ironically, the Quick Vote block vote was cast against it.
+This is why we put forward the members’ resolution below calling for a vote on the further use of the Quick Vote which does not use the Quick Vote.
+Our resolution did not appear on the ballot, because the hierarchy of the National Trust rejected it without any discussion.
+In 2023 our resolution to abolish the Quick Vote came close to passing even though, ironically, the Quick Vote block vote was cast against it.
 60,327 members voted to abolish the Quick Vote and the resolution was narrowly defeated (by 53.6% to 46.4%) thanks to the 41% of members’ votes which were cast en bloc, via the Quick Vote, against it.
 Approximately three quarters of members who cast their ballots themselves (i.e. did not use the Quick Vote) voted for the Quick Vote’s abolition.
 Now we need to find out whether the members really want a mechanism on their ballot which would never be allowed in public or trade union votes.
 Members should have their say through a fair vote, not a ballot which strongly favours one outcome over the other.
 The management of the National Trust does not want to know the answer.
 This is why they rejected our resolution and refused to discuss the wording with us, even though we reached out many times.

 The odds are stacked against us, but we will not stop trying to get high-calibre people elected to the National Trust’s Council for the good of our heritage.
-Last year Lord Sumption, a retired Supreme Court judge and prominent historian with experience of restoring historic buildings, didn’t make the cut.
+In 2023 Lord Sumption, a retired Supreme Court judge and prominent historian with experience of restoring historic buildings, didn’t make the cut.
 When the Director-General was asked on Radio 4 why the National Trust did not want someone so distinguished on its Council, she did not address the question.
-We are backing the candidates who we think have the strong expertise and passion needed to hold the Trustees of our National Trust properly to account.
-They are Philip Gibbs, Lawrence Goldman, Tiffany Jenkins, Colin Kerr, Bijan Omrani and Patrick Streeter.
-Getting these outstanding people elected without the powerful backing of the Quick Vote block will be an uphill battle, but we have to keep trying for the sake of proper expertise and accountability.
-Of the appointing bodies, we recommend that you vote for the Georgian Group, the Victorian Society, the Gardens Trust and Historic Houses.

 At Restore Trust, we believe that it is time for the National Trust to rediscover its conservation mojo and to be a properly democratic membership organisation again.
 You can help us bring about change.
 Choose your candidates, not the Quick Vote, and vote for people with real expertise to sit on the Council.
 Encourage any National Trust members you know to do the same.
 Tell others about our campaign.
 Please consider making a donation to us, if you are able, to help us spread the word.
 Above all, don’t give up on our National Trust.